 Walk the dog

 The Park is a popular location for dogs to take their owners for a brisk stroll.
-We ask that all owners that any dog faeces should be picked up using a poop scoop bag and disposed of in one of the dog bin's located around the park.
-Please keep dogs under close control at all times within the park and on leads outside the visitors centre and café areas.
+We ask all owners that any dog faeces should be picked up using a poop scoop bag and disposed of in one of the dog bin's located around the park.
+Please keep dogs under close control at all times within the park and on leads outside the Raisborough centre and café area.

-Please also be aware that sheep are currently grazing in the meadows at the Park as part of our ongoing conservation programme.
+Please also be aware that sheep sometimes graze in the meadows at the Park as part of our ongoing conservation programme.
 The meadows provide fantastic grazing for the sheep, and allowing them to graze helps to improve the biodiversity of this area.

-Please can we ask all dog walkers to ensure that their dogs are on leads and under control while walking near the sheep and in the meadows, and that all park users make sure they shut gates behind them.
+Please can we ask all dog walkers to ensure their dogs are on leads and under control while sheep are in the meadows, and that all park users make sure they shut gates behind them.
 Find out more advice from the National Sheep Association here

 Community Sensory Garden

 The Daventry and District Disability Forum, along with a grant from the Big Lottery Fund, helped to develop the community sensory garden for all visitors to enjoy, incorporating a variety of plants and flowers to awaken the senses and an area of calm for reflection.
 Additional funding was awarded from the Tesco Bags of Help grant to revive the garden further and install improved planting, hedging and a new bug hotel to develop our educational activities.